Grading & Kata

 FOREIGN RECOGNITION OF CANADIAN DAN GRADES

-Canadian judoka graded to a Dan Grade by Judo Canada, may request recognition and a diploma from foreign organizations.
-For $125 fee Judo Canada offers assistance in obtaining the following certificates: (2022/2023 – $150.00)
+Canadian judoka graded to a Dan Grade by Judo Canada, may request recognition and a diploma from foreign organizations through Judo Canada

 •Kodokan Certificate – to obtain this certificate please complete the following Excel form – Kodokan Grading Form (see Judo Canada Grading Forms) and return it to Judo Canada office at : info@judocanada.org